ffedox/ffedox/README.md

   Latest projects

-  - [TinfFoil/isotopy-identification](https://github.com/maximousblk/pi-wifi-check) -  Scripts for extracting data and fine-tuning unimodal and multimodal Transformers
+  - [TinfFoil/isotopy-identification](https://github.com/maximousblk/pi-wifi-check) -  Scripts for extracting data and fine-tuning Transformer-based models
   - [ffedox/parallel-wikipedia](https://github.com/maximousblk/passkeys-demo) - A semi-automatic pipeline for the extraction of parallel corpora from Wikipedia
   - [ffedox/ilgiornale-scraping](https://github.com/maximousblk/gh-fire) - A tool for extracting comments and articles from the website of Il Giornale